 We are asked time and time again about all of our house sitting opportunities.
 We get questions like, “How do we find housesits who accept families?”, “How do you house sit all over the world?”, “Do you get to choose the type of animal you will be pet sitting?” and the lists goes on.
 For us, house sitting is an excellent way for us to get time with pets as well as save a little money on accommodation when traveling.
 Below we will share with you everything you need to know about house sitting.
 Oh and a little something special, just for Wagoners Abroad readers!

-This is a thorough guide of things to do in Chiang Mai with kids!
+This is a thorough guide of what things to do in Chiang Mai with kids!
 During our 3 months living in Chiang Mai with kids (10& 12 yrs), we made sure we took advantage of all that the city had to offer a family.
 We found that things are well documented for singles and couples, but there just wasn’t much on the internet for families.
-So if you are looking for short term apartment rentals Chiang Mai, places to eat in Chiang Mai or Things to do in Chiang Mai with kids, then you will love our Family Friendly Chiang Mai guide.
+So if you are looking for short-term apartment rentals Chiang Mai, places to eat in Chiang Mai or Things to do in Chiang Mai with kids, then you will love our What to do in Chiang Mai guide.
 Continue reading

 We were fortunate enough to experience two different resorts during our week-long visit to Langkawi.
 Langkawi is made up of a cluster of 99 islands, which are all part of the UNESCO World Geopark as of 2007.
 The first few nights we were at the Meritus Pelangi and our last few nights we had the pleasure of experiencing something a bit different.
 We stayed at the Berjaya Langkawi Resort in a rainforest!
 Who wouldn’t want to stay in a tropical rainforest right?